 Every brand needs a voice.
-Messaging provides the words that help customers and prospects understand a firm's value (why it’s useful) and values (what it believes in).
-It articulates the brand's promise and stimulates desire for a firm's services.
-Brand messages tell a story that get people excited about your services and rally them behind your flag.
-In the war for customers' hearts, messaging leads the charge.
+Brand messaging provides the words that help customers and prospects understand a firm’s value (why it’s useful) and values (what it believes in).
+It articulates the brand’s promise and stimulates desire for a firm’s services.
+Brand messages tell a story that gets people excited about your services and rallies them behind your flag.
+In the war for customers’ hearts, messaging leads the charge.

 Messaging can take various forms—a tagline, ad slogans, headlines, your sales pitch—but they all share a few common traits.
 Persuasive brand messages are always brief and convey critical aspects of a firm’s brand.
 And they often intentionally oversimplify concepts that, in reality, may be complex and nuanced.
 This oversimplification is a good thing, however, because the goal of a brand is to be noticed, remembered and desired.
 In an over-communicated world, the only way to get inside the minds of prospects is to whittle away at your message until it comes to a sharp point.
 You may leave some details on the floor, but the thrust will really drive home and stick.

 Behind every great brand is a fundamental core brand message: a compact statement that declares why the brand matters, what it stands for and how it is stands apart from competitors.
 It’s a well you can return to again and again when you need inspiration or need to remind yourself what you stand for.
 A core brand message communicates the values and key differentiators that define the brand.
 And above all else, it makes people in a firm’s target audience sit up and… care.

 The core brand message will shape all of a firm’s subsequent brand marketing messages.
 A firm’s tagline or ad slogan may closely match the words in its core brand message, or they can take a different form.
 What’s important is that all of a firm’s brand messages describe aspects of the brand that are relevant to its clients.